Okemos Car Accident Attorney

-Get Experienced & Knowledgeable Legal Counsel in Okemos & Lansing, MI
+Experienced & Knowledgeable Legal Counsel in Okemos & Lansing, Michigan

 Suffering an injury from a car accident can be extremely painful and emotionally overwhelming.
 You may be wondering how to obtain financial compensation to cover medical expenses, lost income, and even pain and suffering from your injury.
 On the other hand, you may receive a settlement offer from your insurer or the at-fault party that doesn’t fulfill your needs.

-If you’ve been injured in a car accident in Lansing or Okemos, let White Law PLLC protect your rights and best interests through the legal process.
+If you’ve been injured in a car accident in Lansing or Okemos, let our Okemos car accident lawyer protect your rights and best interests through the legal process.
 Our legal team can investigate the accident, gather and assess evidence, negotiate with insurance adjusters, and help you maximize the award you deserve.
 Do not hesitate to let us help you make the best possible recovery from injury.

-Our firm handles the following types of car accident cases:
+Our law firm handles the following types of car accident cases:

 - Rear-end collisions